USK Praha (women's basketball)

-USK Praha (official name: ZVVZ USK Praha) is a Czech women's basketball club that was founded in 1953 in the city of Prague.
+USK Praha (official name: ZVVZ USK Praha) is a Czech professional women's basketball club that was founded in 1953 in the city of Prague.
 USK Praha plays in the Czech League, the highest competition in the Czech Republic.
-It is a 21-times national champion.
-On the international scene, the greatest success was the win of the Ronchetti Cup in the 1975/76 season, of the EuroLeague in the 2014/15 season and subsequently of the FIBA SuperCup in 2015.
+It is a 26-times national champion.
+On the international scene, the team’s greatest successes have been winning the Ronchetti Cup in the 1975/76 season, the EuroLeague in the 2014/15 and 2024/25 seasons, and the FIBA SuperCup in 2015.

-Since 2014, its home is Královka Arena.
-Before, this team inhabited Folimanka hall.
+Since 2014, USK Praha’s home is Královka Arena.
+Before this, the team played at Folimanka hall.